-Companions and Hirelings
+Companions

 Some people will be glad to join your hero.
-From old friendship, the love of adventure, a dedication to the destruction of the forces of Darkness, or a barely-suppressed death wish, they will swear their loyalty and feel honored to aid in your hero's quests.
+From the love of adventure, a dedication to the destruction of evil beasts, or a barely-suppressed death wish, they will swear their loyalty and feel honored to aid in your hero's quests.
 These people are called "companions."